sadoyan/aralez/README.md

 - Requests to `myhost.mydomain.com/` will be load balanced to `127.0.0.1` and `127.0.0.2` servers via plain http.
 - Requests to `myhost.mydomain.com/foo` will be load balanced to `127.0.0.4` and `127.0.0.5` servers via https.
+- Global headers (CORS for this case) will be injected to all upstreams
+- Additional headers will be injected into the request for `myhost.mydomain.com`.
 - You can choose any path, deep nested paths are supported, the best match will be chosen
-- Additional headers will be injected into the request.
 - TLS is disabled for upstreams (but can be enabled).
+- All requests to servers will require JWT token authentication (You can comment out the authorization to disable it),
+    - Firs parameter specifies the mechanism of authorisation `jwt`
+    - Second is the secret key for validating `jwt` tokens

 ---